dustinpfister/blog_posts/_posts/vuejs-error.md

 layout: post
 categories: vuejs
 id: 461
-updated: 2019-05-27 18:18:57
+updated: 2019-05-28 10:51:21
-version: 1.1
+version: 1.2
 ---

-In todays post I will be writing about some quick example that have to do with vue error handers.
+In todays post I will be writing about some quick examples that have to do with vue error handers.
+A main global error handler can be set at the global config object of the Vue global.
+However not all errors can be cached

 <!-- more -->